 a particular attitude toward or way of regarding something; a point of view.

-When you need to change the perspective you need to Leave Out the Emotions.
+When you need to change your perspective, you need to Leave Out the Emotions.
 How do you do that?
 You line it up with the truth.
-You bring the facts under the microscope of the word of God and fact check it with prayer.
+You bring the facts under the microscope of the word of God and fact-check it with prayer.